Luna Luis Ortiz: Fire Island Artist Residency Lecture Series

-Visual AIDS is proud to partner with the Fire Island Artist Residency (FIAR) for an artist talk by photographer and activist Luna Luis Ortiz, who will present his work in conversation with Visual AIDS Programs Director Alex Fialho.
-The Visual AIDS / FIAR lecture series brings Visual AIDS Artist+ Members who are leading figures in contemporary art to share their experience with the Fire Island community and the Fire Island residency artists at the Cherry Grove Community House through a partnership with the Arts Project of Cherry Grove.
+Visual AIDS partnered with the Fire Island Artist Residency (FIAR) for an artist talk by photographer and activist Luna Luis Ortiz, who presented his work in conversation with Visual AIDS Programs Director Alex Fialho.
+The Visual AIDS / FIAR lecture series brought Visual AIDS Artist+ Members who are leading figures in contemporary art to share their experience with the Fire Island community and the Fire Island residency artists at the Cherry Grove Community House through a partnership with the Arts Project of Cherry Grove.

 Luna Luis Ortiz was born in New York City in 1972.
 In 1986, he was infected with HIV at the age of 14 from his first sexual experience.
 Thereafter he picked up one of his father’s cameras and started taking self-portraits as a way to leave images for the family as a remembrance and before he became the images of AIDS of the 1980’s.
 In 1988, he began his journey as an HIV awareness spokesperson for youth living with HIV at at the Hetrick-Martin Institute, and has continued this work for three decades.